DevTaehong/DevTaehong/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> GitHub for Taehong Min

 My name is Taehong.
 Welcome to my GitHub page.
-I am a recent IT Programming graudate at NSCC, born and raised in South Korea, now based in Canada.
+I am a recent IT Programming graduate at NSCC, born and raised in South Korea, and now based in Canada.

 # 💻 Tech Stack
 ### Laguages